Frequently Asked Questions.

 What about my kids?

 Children are welcome at Trinity!
 God’s children of all ages are welcome in worship; but we do provide a few options to help support parents/caregivers of little ones.
 We have activity bags available just outside the worship space for kids to take into worship, and a “children’s library” where kids and adults or nursing moms can step out for a moment if desired and still hear and see the service.
-If you prefer, we also offer a staffed nursery during our Sunday 10:30 am service where children from birth through age 5 will enjoy a Bible story and craft or activity.
+If you prefer, we also offer a staffed nursery during our Sunday 10:30 am service where children from 6 months to age 6 will enjoy a Bible story and craft or activity.
 Outside of worship, Trinity strives to provide educational and faith-forming opportunities for every age.

 Middle and High School Youth Ministry is coordinated by Deacon Katie.
 Outside of worship, we are joining together in Confirmation class for 6th-8th graders and for seasonal learning and fellowship events for middle and high school youth.

 Children and youth at Trinity are also invited and encouraged to register for a week of faith-based summer camp at Sky Ranch Lutheran Camp each summer.
 There are half week options for lower elementary children and full week options for upper elementary through high school students.
 This is a fantastic opportunity for our young people to encounter Christ in community and in the beauty of Creation.
 More information about Sky Ranch can be found at www.skyranchcolorado.org